 See local artists channel the free spirit of Southwestern Utah and Zion National Park into unique works of art.

 Witness the stunning photos of David J. West and exquisite ornamental pottery from Bill Campbell, who bring Greater Zion to life through the lens and ceramics wheel, respectively.

 Shop For Local Gifts

 Since 1994, this nifty craft shop has been selling Zion-related wares, like t-shirts with unique designs and other one-of-a-kind trinkets.

 This curated boutique features upcycled, handcrafted products from local artisans, including artsy bracelet jewelry, screen printed shirts, fun Zion pendants and postcards, and much more.

 Your Zion Glamping Vacation

-Beyond giving you an adventure worth a thousand words, Under Canvas offers luxurious canvas tent lodging, on-site dining, coffee crate service, an on-site guest experience coordinator, and camp programming.
+Beyond giving you an adventure worth a thousand words, Under Canvas offers luxurious canvas tent lodging, on-site dining, coffee cart, an on-site guest experience coordinator, and camp programming.

 Our Zion Guest Experience Coordinator is always available, ready to answer any questions and help suggest some awesome Zion adventures during your stay.